Meta Faster R-CNN: Towards Accurate Few-Shot Object Detection with Attentive Feature Alignment: Our Approach

-\textbf{(1) Feature Extraction.} We use a siamese network to extract features for both few-shot class examples and query images.
-Formally, given a query image $I_q \in \mathbb{R}^{H_q\times W_q\times 3}$, a shared feature extraction backbone is used to extract CNN features $f_q = F(I_q) \in\mathbb{R}^{H \times W \times C}$, where $H$, $W$, $C$ are the height, width and channel dimension of the extracted features.
+\textbf{(1) Feature Extraction.} We use a siamese network to extract features for both query images and the support images.
+Formally, given a query image $I_q \in \mathbb{R}^{H_q\times W_q\times 3}$, a deep feature backbone is used to extract CNN features $f_q = F(I_q) \in\mathbb{R}^{H \times W \times C}$, where $H$, $W$, $C$ are the height, width and channel dimension of the extracted features.
 Typically we use the output after $res4$ block in ResNet-50/101 \cite{he2016deep} as our default image features.